yxLOL/yxLOL.github.io/_posts/2023-11-02-in-this-life.md

 OK, we do have a lot to talk about, but we really don't have much time.

 What do I want to achieve through talking about these?
 I don't know.
 Right now, I just want to know him more, but I don't know precisely how.
 What do I want to know?
+That is the real question.

 ---